terminusdb/terminusdb/docs/DOCKER.md

-# Run terminus-server from Docker
+# Run terminusdb-server from Docker

 1. Install Docker as described on the [Docker installation page](https://docs.docker.com/install/).
 Choose your operating system on the left sidebar.